Seven Years of War — Documenting Syrian Rebel Use of Anti-Tank Guided Missiles

 The U.S. stipulation regarding TOW launch footage made tracking rebel use of these ATGMs much easier since most groups decided that since the video has to be made anyway, they also released it as a propaganda tool.
 Since these videos turned out to be quite popular (several rebel groups and their TOW gunners became quite famous for their skill), a higher portion of other ATGM strikes started to be filmed as well even for missiles that were sourced locally.

-For those interested in Syrian rebel groups (including info which ones were authorised users of TOW ATGMs), reading the Bellingcat article “Syrian Opposition Factions in the Syrian Civil War” is recommended.
+For those interested in Syrian rebel groups (including info on which ones were authorized users of TOW ATGMs), reading the Bellingcat article “Syrian Opposition Factions in the Syrian Civil War” is recommended.

-Total count of visually confirmed rebel ATGM launches for 2014 is 153.
+The total count of visually confirmed rebel ATGM launches for 2014 is 468.

 Syrian Rebel Use of ATGMs in 2015